 Authors have the right to appeal to the Chief Editor if they disagree with the editors’ decision.
-They need to send an e mail describing in detail matter under consideration and reasons why they do not agree with editor’s position.
-The decision taken by the Chief Editor will be communicated to the authors in two weeks time.
+They need to send an e mail describing in detail the matter under consideration and reasons why they do not agree with editor’s position.
+The decision taken by the Chief Editor will be communicated to the authors in two week time.

 In case of conflict between Chief Editor decision and author’s position the case may be send to an ombudsperson for final decision.
 For this purpose Pakistan Association of Medical Editors (PAME) will be asked to appoint a senior editor from any journal published from Pakistan.